florisvlasveld/vea/README.md

 ### Vea Instructions in Today’s Journal

-You can give special instructions to the AI by writing a note to `Vea` in **today’s journal entry**.
+You can give special instructions to the AI for the daily briefing by writing a note to `Vea` in **today’s journal entry**.

 Add a bullet starting with `Vea` or `[[Vea]]` in your Markdown journal file: